Annoraaq/grid-engine/usage.md

 # Usage

-Here you'll find various help pages regarding how to use **Grid Movement** in your projects.
+Here you'll find various help pages regarding how to use **Grid Engine** in your projects.
 For more thorough examples, you can check out the [examples page](examples).